 Changing your name

 You cannot change your name until you are 16 years old.
 Between 16 and 18, you might need parental consent to change your name.

 Local council care

-You can only be taken into care if you are under 18 and the local authority has obtained a court order.
+You can only be taken into care if you are under 18 and the local council has obtained a court order.
 You have a right to know why you are in care, under which law and how long you are likely to remain there.

-You can be accommodated by a local authority without a court order if a parent requests it or gives permission.
-However, the local authority must take your wishes into account.
+You can be accommodated by a local council without a court order if a parent requests it or gives permission.
+However, the local council must take your wishes into account.
 Further information may be available from Become (see under heading Further help).